antvis/L7VP/README.en-US.md

 </div>

-L7VP means AntV L7 Visualization Platform，L in L7 stands for Location, and 7 stands for the seven continents of the world, implying the ability to provide visual analysis for global location data.
+<p>L7VP means AntV L7 Visualization Platform，L in L7 stands for Location, and 7 stands for the seven continents of the world, implying the ability to provide visual analysis for global location data.</p>

 ## ✨ Features